Having more fun than a human being should be allowed to have.

 First time caller.

-I'm a 33-year-old Rush Baby.
+I'm a 33-year-old Rush baby.

 I have much respect for what you do.

-Um I just wanted to call in and quickly, you know, remind you it's funny that so many people seem to forget history, and uh I don't know if anybody seems to remember what happened during the Clinton administration.
+I just wanted to call in and quickly remind you: it's funny that so many people seem to forget history.

-Well, yeah, you know what I'd forgot it was Madeline Albright that engineered that debacle.
+It was Madeline Albright that engineered that debacle.

-I mean it was it was Clinton's.
+I mean, it was Clinton's.

 She was the spokesperson.